-The lognormal constant model has important differences between the indices in the late 2000s for the area 9 and in the period of 2013-2014 for the area 8.
-For the area 9, the standardized indices are lower than the unstandardized indices in the late 2000s, and for the area 8, the clustered data indices show lower values than the other indices in that period.
+The lognormal constant model has important differences between the indices in the late 2000s for the area 9 and in the early 2010s for the area 8.
+For the area 9, the standardized indices are lower than the unstandardized indices in the late 2000s.
 These would be because ALB has higher catch rates and lower zero catches, while SBT has lower catch rates and higher zero catches during that period of each area (Figs. 5 and 6).
-For the area 8, there are also differences between the indices in 2015 and 2016 when efforts are so low and concentrated (Fig. 9), and the index have a large decrease in 2020 and a slightly increase in 2021.
+For the area 8, there are differences between the indices in 2015 and 2016 when efforts are so low and concentrated (Fig. 9), and the index have a large decrease in 2020 and a slightly increase in 2021.

-The delta lognormal indices are very similar for both targeting analysis methods.
+The delta lognormal indices are similar for both targeting analysis methods.
 This may be because delta lognormal models are better than lognormal constant models at dealing with zero catches.
 However, the delta lognormal indices also had lower values for the clustered data than the selected data in the period of 2013-2014 for the area 8.
 In addition, they differ from the lognormal constant indices in several ways for the area 9.
 First, they are markedly lower in the period before 2005.
 Second, they are considerably higher than the lognormal constant indices in 2015.